 A real election for a Mock Mayor

+This is one of the occasions when you can see the Horns of Ock Street because the Abingdon Traditional Morris side will not dance without it.
 The Horns of Ock Street are the regalia of the Abingdon Traditional Morris side, and the symbol of what must be one of the longest standing neighbourhood grudges in history.
-In 1700, at a town celebration which included the roasting of an ox on the market place, there was a fight over who would keep the animal’s horns, between the lads of Ock Street and the boys from the Vineyard on the northern side of the town.
-The Ock Street boys continue to flaunt their victory to this day with a cow’s head and horns cast in iron and supported on a pole, decorated and proudly standing over every dance of the Abingdon Traditional Morris.
+In 1700, at a town celebration which included the roasting of an ox on the market place, there was a fight over who would keep the animal’s horns between the lads of Ock Street and the boys from the Vineyard on the northern side of the town.
+The Ock Street boys won and they continue to flaunt their victory to this day with a cow’s head and horns cast in iron and supported on a pole, decorated and proudly standing over every dance of the Abingdon Traditional Morris.